gurusivananda/Unified-Neural-Pipeline/README.md

-# CPU-Only Target Speaker Diarization and ASR Pipeline
+# Target Speaker Diarization and ASR Pipeline

 A complete Python pipeline for speaker diarization and automatic speech recognition (ASR) optimized for CPU-only execution.
 This system identifies and transcribes a target speaker from multi-speaker audio using webrtcvad for voice activity detection, resemblyzer for speaker embeddings, and OpenAI's Whisper for ASR.